10 Strong Takeaways From Disappointing 2023 Red Sox Season

 After struggles as a starter in a small sample size in 2022, Josh Winckowski found a home in the bullpen, tossing 84 1/3 innings with a 2.88 ERA with great stuff throughout.

 Above all, 37-year-old Chris Martin delivered one of the most dominant relief seasons in Red Sox history.
-The former Los Angeles Dodger finished the season with a 1.05 ERA in 55 innings, walked just eight batters and rarely allowed a run throughout the summer.
+The former Los Angeles Dodger finished the season with a 1.05 ERA in 55 innings and walked just eight batters.

 Story continues below advertisement